jonathanylin/16S_database_formatting_DADA2/README.md

 6 Proteobacteria;Gammaproteobacteria_1;Enterobacteriales;Enterobacteriaceae;Escherichia-Shigella;
 ```

-Note that for the dataframe of the fasta file, the taxa id and accompanying sequence are read in the same column, but as separate rows.
-In the taxonomy dataframe, the taxa id and matching taxonomy string are on the same rows in two different columns.
+Note that in the dataframe of the fasta file, the taxa id and accompanying sequence are in the same column, but separated in different rows.
+In the taxonomy dataframe, the taxa id and matching taxonomy string are on the same rows across two different columns.

 The assignTaxonomy() command in DADA2 expects a fasta training file in the following format: